Unity-Technologies/ml-agents/docs/Using-Docker.md

 - `source`: Reference to the path in your host OS where you will store the Unity executable.
 - `target`: Tells Docker to mount the `source` path as a disk with this name.
-- `docker-target-name`: Tells the ML-Agents Python package what the name of the disk where it can read the Unity executable and store the graph. **This should therefore be identical to `target`.**
 - `trainer-config-file`, `train`, `run-id`: ML-Agents arguments passed to `mlagents-learn`. `trainer-config-file` is the filename of the trainer config file, `train` trains the algorithm, and `run-id` is used to tag each